DeutscheSoft/AWML/doc/source/introduction.rst

 Templating
 ----------

-There are two main ways of templating build into AWML.
+There are two main ways of templating built into AWML.
 The first are standard HTML templates which can be cloned into the DOM using the :ref:`CloneComponent`.
 The second are :ref:`template-components` which allow building complex custom components based on HTML templates.